harg74/Mining_Twitter/README.md

 **3) Import dependencies and Creating OAuth dance**

 You will need to install the following dependencies in order to be able to begin our query.
-Since you want your APIs keys nice and secure, it is important to create a ```config.py``` file in which you will need to store your these (access_token, access_token_secret, api_key, api_secret) and definene them on it, so you can then import the ```config.py```, just like in line 13 in the *Import dependencies* cell in ```Mining_Twitter.ipynb``` Jupyter notbook.
+Since you want your APIs keys nice and secure, it is important to create a ```config.py``` file in which you will need to store them (access_token, access_token_secret, api_key, api_secret) and define them, so you can then import the ```config.py```, just like in line 13 in the *Import dependencies* cell in ```Mining_Twitter.ipynb``` Jupyter notbook.
 See caption below.
 Again, this way your API keys will be secured in a separeted file from the one you will be working on.

 ![image](https://user-images.githubusercontent.com/78564912/148799963-e10ba52e-aae3-4455-a082-930a7c457861.png)